Business

 Developing countries benefit from international tourism’s money transfer

 The inequities in vaccination rates between countries may further deepen the crisis among developing countries, which make up for 60% of gross domestic product losses.
-Regions the most impacted by the lack of tourism revenue are not in North America or Europe, but in Asia, Oceania and North Africa.
+Regions the most impacted by the lack of tourism revenue are not North America or Europe, but Asia, Oceania and North Africa.
 The Caribbean region has been moderately impacted.

-In 2020, Mongolia suffered the most from the decrease of international tourist arrivals, with -89% compared to 2019.
+In 2020, Mongolia suffered the most from the decrease in international tourist arrivals, with ‑89% compared to 2019.
 Then followed China (-88%), the Philippines (-84%), Thailand (-84%) or Nepal (-81%).

 The three countries that may lose the most in terms of revenue in 2021 are Turkey, Ecuador and South Africa.
-Turkey already suffered a 70% drop of international tourist arrivals in 2020 while they contributed to 5% of the GDP.
+Turkey already suffered a 70% drop in international tourist arrivals in 2020 while they contributed to 5% of the GDP.

 $1 from international tourists brings $2.5 of GDP in the country

-Moreover, international tourism has indirect consequences on the demand on intermediate goods and services, such as on accommodation, transportation or food and beverage industries.
+Moreover, international tourism has indirect consequences on the demand on intermediate goods and services, such as in accommodation, transportation or food and beverage industries.
 Although the ratio varies from 1 to 4 according to the country, overall, the report estimates that $1 spent by international travelers in less incurs a $2.5 loss in GDP.

-The world needs a global vaccination effort that will protect workers, mitigate adverse social effects and make strategic decisions regarding tourism, taking potential structural changes into account“, UNCTAD Acting Secretary-General Isabelle Durant said.
+The world needs a global vaccination effort that will protect workers, mitigate adverse social effects and make strategic decisions regarding tourism, taking potential structural changes into account,” UNCTAD Acting Secretary-General Isabelle Durant said.

 Read more about the world